 And although this was a celebration, people standing on corners with fliers for passersby also had a story they hoped to tell.

-By cultivation, Ms. Nord was referring to the Chinese tradition of self-cultivation based around improving a person’s character by holding to higher standards—a tradition being revived by Falun Gong.
+By cultivation, Ms. Nordh was referring to the Chinese tradition of self-cultivation based around improving a person’s character by holding to higher standards—a tradition being revived by Falun Gong.
 The practice, also known as Falun Dafa was brought to the public by Li Hongzhi in 1992, and spread across China where it won many awards for its health benefits.

 Mr. Li was named the “Most Acclaimed Qigong Master” at the Beijing Oriental Health Expo in 1993, where Falun Gong was awarded the expo’s highest honors—the “Advancing the Frontiers of Science Award” and the “Special Gold Award.”

-Ms. Nord said she first came across Falun Gong in 1995, when she heard Mr. Li speak at a small town outside of Gothenburg.
+Ms. Nordh said she first came across Falun Gong in 1995, when she heard Mr. Li speak at a small town outside of Gothenburg.
 “At that time I could feel it was something strong and special,” she said.